Skip to Main Content

 Citation Examples and Template:

-MLA Core ElementsEach citation in your list of works cited is composed of elements common to most works.
-These are called the MLA core elements.
-They are assembled in a specific order as shown to the right.
+MLA Core ElementsEach citation in your list of works cited is composed of elements common to most works -- author, title, publication date, etc. These are called the MLA core elements.
+The core elements are assembled in a specific order as shown to the left.

 Use the links below to see examples of source citations and practice using one of the templates.